helxplatform/appstore/README.md

 Automated testing uses the Python standard `unittest` and Django testing frameworks.
 Tests should be fast enough to run conveniently, and maximize coverage.
-For example, the Django testing framework allows for testing URL routes, middleware and other use interface elements in addition to the logic of components.
+For example, the Django testing framework allows for testing URL routes, middleware and other user interface elements in addition to the logic of components.
 Smoke and load testing of the live server/API is implemented using the `artillery` npm package.

+## CI/CD

+Github Actions are employed to lint, test, and build this project.

+Linting Action:

+Inline comments within the code such as `#noqa: F401` are necessary items that instruct the linter to bypass or perform a special action for specific sections of code.
+***DO NOT DELETE these inline comments.

 ## Packaging